oberblastmeister/neuron.nvim/README.md

 ## Features

-- Great integration with [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) (currently the most extensibly fuzzy finder)
+- Great integration with [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) (currently the most extensible fuzzy finder)
 - Because of that integration, can find tags, backlinks, notes
 - Uses the new extmark api, sets an extmark for each valid link
 - Fast because written in lua rather than vimscript